 How to Know If Someone is Accessing My Computer Remotely?

-Figuring out whether someone is remotely viewing your computer or not is not a tough job, but you need to be a little cautious and clear your doubts right away.
+How to tell if someone is remotely viewing your computer is not a tough job, but you need to be a little cautious and clear your doubts right away.

 Way 1: Disconnect Your Computer From the Internet

 Everything is possible because of the internet.
 No internet means no one can remotely view your PC; if you doubt that someone is using your PC the same as you, immediately disconnect your internet.

 Disconnecting the internet from the taskbar might not be enough because it can easily connect on its own.
 You need to do something more.